elyotli/Charlie-Article-Sorting/README.md

 - popularity of the article on social media
 - whether the article is published when the related company is trending on Google searches

-To run:
+To use:
-# first add in your twitter consumer key/secret to /Lib/PopularitySearch.rb
+- first add in your twitter consumer key/secret to /Lib/PopularitySearch.rb
+- then run:

 	$ Ruby Driver.rb

 I am not familiar with how Charlie handles its articles ranking or what data it has available, but hopefully these scripts can generate some new ideas on Charlie's article sorting.